Changing Your Child Support Court Order

-To start a support modification, get our packet called Filing a Petition to Modify Your Child Support Court Order.
-Also get our packet called Finishing the Modification of Your Child Support Court Order.
+To start a support modification, get our packets called Filing a Petition to Modify Your Child Support Court Order and Finishing the Modification of Your Child Support Court Order.

-If you have been served with a support modification, get our packet called Responding to a Petition for Modification of Your Child Support Court Order.
-Also get our packet called Finishing the Modification of your Child Support Court Order.
+If you have been served with a support modification, get our packets called Responding to a Petition for Modification of Your Child Support Court Order and Finishing the Modification of your Child Support Court Order.

 Affidavit: A written statement made under oath and notarized by a Notary Public.
 Affidavits are no longer required in Washington.
-The courts now use Declarations.
+The courts now use Declarations. (see definition below.)

 Calendar: The court's schedule of cases to be heard.
 Also called a Docket.